supercollider/sc3-plugins/README.md

 sc3-plugins/build/$ cmake -DSC_PATH=/path/to/sc3source/ ..
 ```
 If no `SC_PATH` is provided the build system assumes the SuperCollider include files in `/usr/include/SuperCollider/`.
-Faust generated CPP sources for Ugens contain debug messages at server start and Synth launches.
-Set `-DCMAKE_BUILD_TYPE=Release` (see below) to suppress them.

 ```shell
 sc3-plugins/build/$ make